sanjibg/MoonDocker/ContainerDeployment.md

         $ docker build -t sanjibg/tutum-docker-php .

-5. Run the docker container
+5. Run the docker image

-        $ docker run -d -p 80:80 tutum/tutum-docker-php
+        $ docker run -d -p 80:80 sanjibg/tutum-docker-php

-6. Push the mewly built image to a docker registry
+6. Push the newly built image to a docker registry

+        $ sudo docker push username/nameOfImage

+7. Pull a docker image from a registry

+        $ sudo docker pull imageName

+8. Build and the run the docker image as before

+        $ docker build -t sanjibg/tutum-docker-php .
+        $ docker run -d -p 80:80 sanjibg/tutum-docker-php

+9. Verfiy that the container is running correcty by going to a web browser and going to https://localhost:80